Sean Washatka

 Adopting more energy-efficient designs and materials, such as recycled aggregates and biodegradable composites, will help reduce waste and minimize the environmental impact of projects.
 These materials will not only be more sustainable but also cost-effective in the long run, aligning with the growing demand for eco-friendly construction practices.

 Additionally, advances in High-Performance Concrete (HPC) will play a key role in enhancing the durability and longevity of infrastructure, reducing the need for frequent maintenance and repairs.
 This will enable the construction of structures that can withstand extreme weather conditions and heavy usage while supporting more innovative designs.
-Beyond these developments, it's likely that new, groundbreaking materials will emerge, offering even more opportunities to improve both the environmental and performance standards of heavy civil projects.
+Beyond these developments, new, groundbreaking materials will likely emerge, offering even more opportunities to improve both the environmental and performance standards of heavy civil projects.
 These innovations will lead to safer, more resilient infrastructure with a lower environmental footprint.

 Q: What skills do you believe will be most in demand for future heavy civil construction projects, and how is your company preparing for this shift?

 The future of heavy civil construction will require a diverse set of skills to keep pace with emerging technologies, sustainability goals and evolving project delivery methods.
-Key skills in high demand include digital literacy, especially proficiency in tools like Building Information Modeling (BIM) and data analytics.
+Key high-demand skills include digital literacy, especially proficiency in tools like Building Information Modeling (BIM) and data analytics.
 These are becoming essential for effective project planning, collaboration and decision-making.
 Automation and robotics knowledge, including experience with automated machinery and drones, will also be critical as these technologies become more integrated into construction workflows.
 Project management skills focused on Integrated Project Delivery (IPD) and other collaborative methods will be essential for managing complex projects with diverse stakeholders.

 In addition to technical knowledge, adaptability will be a crucial skill, as the construction industry will continue to evolve rapidly with the introduction of new technologies and unforeseen challenges.
-Workers will need to be flexible and able to quickly learn and apply new tools and methods.
+Workers will need to be flexible and able to learn and apply new tools and methods quickly.
 Effective communication will also ensure strong coordination across diverse teams and stakeholders for project success.
 Safety and risk management skills will remain a priority.

 ESS is taking proactive steps to develop skills within our employee-owners.
 This includes investing in ongoing training to keep employees up to date with the latest technology and industry best practices.
 We’ve also fostered a culture of innovation by collaborating with tech and machinery companies to stay at the forefront of construction advancements.
 Training sessions directly with these companies at the field level support our culture of owning our work.
 Recruiting a diverse workforce will help us bring fresh ideas and perspectives to all aspects of a project.